List of Wimbledon gentlemen's singles champions: History

-The Wimbledon Championships are played in the first two weeks of July (as of July 2017, prior to this it was last week in June and 1st week in July) and has been chronologically the third of the four Grand Slam tournaments of the tennis season since 1987.
+The Wimbledon Championships are played in the first two weeks of July (as of July 2017; prior to this, they were played in the last week of June and first week of July) and have chronologically been the third of the four Grand Slam tournaments of the tennis season since 1987.
 The event was not held from 1915 to 1918 because of World War I and again from 1940 to 1945 because of World War II.
 It was also cancelled in 2020 due to the COVID-19 pandemic.

 The Gentlemen's Singles' rules have undergone several changes since the first edition.
 From 1878 until 1921, the event started with a knockout phase, the All Comers' Singles, whose winner then faced the defending champion in a challenge round.
 The All Comers' winner was automatically awarded the title six times (1879, 1887, 1891, 1895, 1907, 1908) in the absence of the previous year's champion.
 The challenge round system was abolished with the 1922 edition.
 Since the first championships, all matches have been played at the best-of-five sets.
 Between 1877 and 1883, the winner of the next game at five games all took the set in every match except the All Comers' final, and the challenge round, which were won with six games and a two games advantage.
 All sets were decided in this advantage format from 1884 to 1970.
 The best-of-12-points lingering death tie-break was introduced in 1971 for the first four sets, played at eight games all until 1978 and at six games all since 1979.

 Since 1949, the Gentlemen's Singles champion has received a miniature replica of the event's trophy, a silver-gilt cup created in 1887 with the engraved inscription: "The All England Lawn Tennis Club Single Handed Champion of the World".
 New singles champions are traditionally elected honorary members of the AELTC by the club's committee.
 In 2017, the Gentlemen's Singles winner received prize money of £2,220,000.